 Federal antidiscrimination laws apply to North Carolina employers with 15 or more employees, with the following exceptions:

-In North Carolina, companies with 15 or more employees are subject to the state's antidiscrimination law.
+In North Carolina, companies with 15 or more employees are also subject to the state's antidiscrimination law.

 The Equal Employment Opportunity Commission (EEOC) is the federal agency that regulates workplace discrimination.
 You can contact the Equal Employment Opportunity Commission by calling 800-669-4000 or check out its website at www.eeoc.gov.
 The website will help you locate an EEOC field office in North Carolina.